Vitaliya25/Vitaliya25/README.md

 ![](Designer1.jpeg)
 ## Hi there, I'm Vitaliya Skral
 Welcome to my GitHub profile!
 I am a student in the Multiplatform Application Development module
-wanting to learn and improve my skills in programming
+wanting to learn and improve my skills in programming, web design and app development.

 ## About Me
 - **Education**